VCU-CS-Capstone/CS-25-349-AI-email-response-system/Status Reports/Status Report Fall Week 08.md

 ## 1) Accomplishments this week ##
    - Began working on sprint 2.
+   - Frontend: Add a new page for case dashboard
+   - Backend: Create database tables to hold case information

 ## 2) Milestones to be completed next week ##
    - Frontend: Add a new page for case submission
-   - Backend: Create database tables to hold case information
+   - Backend: Create endpoints to get paginated cases

 ## 3) Issues, problems or concerns ##
    - No issues to report